DLFundamentals/blog/_posts/2026-03-12-Revisiting-ERM-in-the-LLM-era.md

   /* ── PIPELINE ── */
   var pipeDetails = [
     '<strong>Step 1 — Prompt construction.</strong> The training examples are formatted as input-output pairs and placed into a prompt asking the LLM to write a Python function implementing the underlying rule.
 No gradient updates, no fine-tuning — just prompting.', '<strong>Step 2 — Sampling.</strong> The LLM generates $k$ candidate programs (in the paper, up to $k=5$ trials).
 Each is a complete, executable Python function.
-The LLM acts purely as a proposal distribution — it does not optimize the learning objective.', '<strong>Step 3 — Sandbox execution.</strong> Each candidate program is compiled and executed against training and validation examples in an isolated sandbox.
+The LLM acts purely as a proposal distribution — no gradient updates and no validation-feedback adaptation of the sampling distribution.', '<strong>Step 3 — Sandbox execution.</strong> Each candidate program is compiled and executed against training and validation examples in an isolated sandbox.
 Programs that crash, time out, or produce malformed output are discarded automatically.', '<strong>Step 4 — ERM selection.</strong> The program with the lowest error on held-out validation data is selected.
 This is classical empirical risk minimization — the LLM proposes, the data decides.'
   ];